 Copper fungicides are a popular choice, because they are organic.
 Simply spray or dust your plants according to package instructions.

-Other options include chlorothalonil or mancozeb.
-Both of these compounds are non-selective and will treat a range of fungi.
+Another option is chlorothalonil that is non-selective and will treat a range of fungi.

 You can find chlorothalonil as Bonide Fung-onil Concentrate, available from Tractor Supply.